 Here’s another pointer: If you’re having trouble is to place small, dry sticks of kindling on top of each ball of newspaper.
 Kindling has a higher flaming point than paper, which will make it much easier to light your coals.

 No need to light the kindling directly: The paper will take care of that.
 They will then start up the coals at the same time.

 Any spirit with high alcohol content will do, but whiskey is as close to authentic BBQ grilling as you can get with this method.

 It also has a relatively high sugar content which is great because sugar in itself can aid charcoal lighting.
 Sugar decomposes quickly when exposed to flames, but releases a fire-friendly chemical as it does so.
 This will help ignite charcoal.

 Use it with wadded up paper towels.
 Douse the towels in whiskey and then place them in between the coals before then lighting.

-I recommend using extreme caution with this, so don’t light the paper directly with a lighter as the whiskey will flare up extremely quickly.
-Instead, carefully drop a lit match in or crunched up newspaper.
+I recommend using extreme caution with this (source), so don’t light the paper directly with a lighter as the whiskey will flare up extremely quickly.
+Instead, carefully drop a lit match in or scrunched up newspaper.

 Cardboard egg crate